-Berlin – Geschichte des Stadtgebietsin vier Karten Contains four beautiful maps of Berlin from 1806, 1920, 1988 and 2020.
+Berlin – Geschichte des Stadtgebietsin vier Karten Contains four maps of Berlin from 1806, 1920, 1988 and 2020.
 Read article.
 Berlin – Vier Stadtpläne im Vergleich Contains four maps from 1742, 1875, 1932 and 2017.
 Read article.
 Berlin – Vier Stadtpläne im VergleichErgänzungspläne Contains four maps from 1840,1953, 1988 and 1950.
-The last map from 1950 is purely speculative and shows Berlin as it would have looked had Germany won WWII and executed Albert Speer’s plans for rebuilding the city, named “Germania.”
+The last map from 1950 is speculative and shows Berlin as it would have looked had Germany won WWII and executed Albert Speer’s plans for rebuilding the city, named “Germania.”
 Read article.

 Gerd Gaulitz’s three map books can be purchased from Schropp Land & Karte.

 Below is an interactive map I created of the Berlin Wall’s route and the four Allied occupation areas: